BetaTetras/EquaSolve/EquasolveV1/README.txt

 	- 45 + x = 7
 	-2 = 56+x

-First version , wille be better over time -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-
+First version , will be better over time -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-